freeradical13/freeradical13.github.io/index.md

 ## Naming Organic Compounds

+A [moiety][] is a named part of a molecule which is a common pattern of atoms that may be found in many other molecules.

 An [alkane][] is an acyclic saturated hydrocarbon.
 An example is [Methane][] which is CH<sub>4</sub> and is the main component of [natural gas][].
 A straight-chain alkane has the suffix [-ane][alkane suffix].

 An [alkyl][] is an alkane without one Hydrogen and has the suffix -yl.